wimlds-trojmiasto/detect-waste/detr/README.md

 model = torch.hub.load('facebookresearch/detr', 'detr_resnet50', pretrained=True)
 ```

-# Dataset & model modifications
+# Detect-waste dataset & model modifications
 * we use TACO dataset with additional annotated data from detect-waste,
-* we use few waste dataset mentioned in main `README.md` with annotated data by bbox (and somethimes also with mask).
+* we use few waste dataset mentioned in main `README.md` with annotated data by bbox (and sometimes also with mask).

 We expect the directory structure to be the following:
 ```